-Then please feel free to call and speak to one of our Georgia nursing home neglect lawyers to find out if you have a case against the nursing home, and if your loved one can receive money in damages for the facility’s neglect.
+Then please feel free to call and speak to one of our experienced Georgia nursing home neglect lawyers to find out if you have a case against the nursing home, and if your loved one can receive money in damages for the facility’s neglect.
 If your loved one died as a result of wandering and elopement, you may be able to file for wrongful death and survival action, and receive monetary compensation for your loss.

 What should a nursing home do to prevent Wandering and Elopement?

 Through educating staff, monitoring patients with memory loss, and ensuring a safe environment, nursing homes can greatly decrease the risk of wandering and elopement.